Guillemsc/LinuxMintSetup/README.md

 - Find Sound app, Sounds, and disable Showing notification sound.

 # Development
 - Install SmartGit by downloading the program, and placing it on ~/.
+Then add it as launcher app.
 - Install git with sudo apt-get install git.
 - Create ~/.local/share/unity3d/ for unity to work properly.